Pablodubco/unit-4-game/README.md

 1. Win by defeating all opponents, lose by running out of HP before defeating all other 3 characters.
 1. To beat the game, carefully select your character and the order of your opponents.

->Note: Not every character can win every game, but in every game there is at least 1 combination of character and opponents that results in a victory.
+>**NOTE:** Not every character can win every game, but in every game there is at least 1 combination of character and opponents that results in a victory.
 The challenge is to decide which character to pick, and the order in which to defeat the opponents.
 Since the characters are chosen at random, some games might prove more challenging than others.

 ### Advanced Game

 The current implementation has the following rules:

 1. Fetch 4 random characters from the general character collection.